 For the DIY-Friendly

 DIY Natural has endless inspiration for making natural gifts at home, like this how-to on making soap.
-Or peruse this handy list of handmade green gift ideas from Totally Green Crafts.
-Finally, get inspired with our own collection of DIY ideas.
+Or peruse these natural beauty products that you can make yourself.
+Finally, get inspired by our own collection of DIY ideas.
 Host a craft party with your friends and bust out that stack of old magazines and art supplies to make silly collages.
 After all, who can say no to a thoughtful, handmade gift?

 Feature image: rawpixel on Pixabay